Krystof2so/pyflowenv-nvim/README.md

 ## ✨ Features

 - 📁 Creates a project directory and recommended architecture
+- 📂 Interactive selection of the destination directory with **Telescope**
 - 🐍 Automatically sets up a virtual environment with `python3 -m venv` and initializes a **Git** repository
 - 🧾 Generates `.gitignore` (adapted for Python projects), `main.py`, and `README.md` files
 - 💬 Interactive interface in a **Neovim** *popup* window